 When a connecting client provides a CLEAN=1 flag for the MQTT session, the client’s MQTT session and any related information (subscription sets and undelivered messages) are not persisted after the client disconnects.
-That is, the flag ensures that the session “cleans up” after itself and no information is stored on the router after the client disconnects.
+That is, the flag ensures that the session “cleans up” after itself and no information is stored on the message broker after the client disconnects.
 This is true even if the session was administratively provisioned (through CLI or SEMP).
-If the client provides a CLEAN=0 flag, the MQTT session is persisted on the router, which means that the client’s client ID, topic subscriptions, QoS levels, and undelivered messages are all maintained (that is, they are not cleaned up).
+If the client provides a CLEAN=0 flag, the MQTT session is persisted on the message broker, which means that the client’s client ID, topic subscriptions, QoS levels, and undelivered messages are all maintained (that is, they are not cleaned up).
 The client may then reconnect to the persisted session later.

 An MQTT session can be deleted:

 - automatically when a client that created the MQTT session with a CLEAN=1 flag disconnects

 - when a client creates a new MQTT session with a CLEAN=1 flag and the same session identifier as the previous session